DevOps has become the preferred way to ship applications faster and with better quality. However, making the transition...

 Similarly, microservices is a bitter pill to swallow, as it calls for major change to the application layer.
 Microservices, the practice of breaking down a large application into multiple services that work together, supports DevOps in a big way because developers can independently deploy and manage each service.
-This helps simplify the management of each service, but as a whole, brings new challenges, as many services need to communicate with each other for the app to function seamlessly.
+This helps simplify the management of each service, but as a whole, brings challenges, as many services need to communicate with each other for the app to function seamlessly.
 Networking, storage, node replication, service discovery, load balancing and resource allocation all become vital to the app's function.

 2. Prioritizing titles over team structure

 Giving everyone a DevOps title doesn't change anything.
 The reality is that DevOps is a culture, and not a tool.
 Implementing DevOps means that you have decided to stop working as large, singular, isolated teams like Dev, IT and QA, and instead work as small, multifunctional teams that collaborate together on a Dev + IT + QA level.

 DevOps aims to achieve a culture that moves fast because teams are empowered to make decisions about the services they manage -- that's where structure comes into play.
 Your team should be organized based on the microservices architecture that powers your app.
 This will help each team that manages a service to become independent and to make decisions on their own without constant external assistance.
 Remember -- you need a fast-moving, empowered team culture, instead of catchy titles.